Wireless Hacking

 Defence Mechanisms

-6. Keep the wireless access point and all connected devices updated with the latest security patches and firmware.
+• Keep access point firmware, routers, and connected devices updated with security patches.